searxng/searxng/docs/dev/search_api.rst

   Filter search results of engines which support safe search.
 See if an engine supports safe search in the preferences page of an instance.

-``theme`` : default ``simple``
-  [ ``simple`` ]

-  Theme of instance.

-  Please note, available themes depend on an instance.
-It is possible that an instance administrator deleted, created or renamed themes on their instance.
-  See the available options in the preferences page of the instance.

 ``enabled_plugins`` : optional
   List of enabled plugins.